shial4/LogSwift/README.md

 Use `TerminalColor`  to fast access predefined colors values

 ## 5 SLLogFile
-SLLogFile save logs to files which are create on daily basis.
+SLLogFile save logs to files which are created on daily basis.
 File names are as follows: `"yyyy-MM-dd"`.
 Created under `:yuorPath/sllogs` with extension `.log` Default `maxFilesCount` is set to `3` wich means logger stores 3 files at a time.
 1 file = 1 day logs